 If you’ve heard it said that “WordPress” management is expensive.
 That usually means paying high upfront costs, long-term commitments, or surprising fees that can feel like nickel and diming.

 On the other hand, some WordPress website management is cheap.
-So cheap that it can only be offered at such a low price because it’s either outsourced overseas or low-quality.
+It is so cheap that it can only be offered at such a low price because it’s either outsourced overseas or low-quality.

 At Structure, we’ve set a small monthly fee with no upfront or long-term commitment.
 Furthermore, you can lower your monthly fee by consenting to an annual commitment.
 You save quite a bit of money if you commit to a year!